MaksymVasylchuk/users-bulk-delete-with-preview/readme.txt

 Yes, the plugin is compatible with WooCommerce and allows filtering users who have placed orders.

 == Upgrade Notice ==

+= 1.1.1 =
+Updated links and uk translation.

 = 1.1.0 =
 Updated Libraries, Bug Fixes, Code Improvements.
 No upgrade steps required for this version.